 The contents of this website were developed under a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90SIMS0012).
 NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
 The contents of this website do not necessarily represent the policy of NIDILRR, ACL, or HHS, and you should not assume endorsement by the Federal Government.

 Empowering Individuals and Families

-NNJSCIS researchers also work closely with the Model Systems Knowledge Translation Center to create and share resources that help people with SCI maximize their health and participation in community life.
+NNJSCIS researchers work closely with the SCI Model Systems Knowledge Translation Center to create and share resources that help people with SCI maximize their health and participation in community life.
 These user-friendly resources are grounded in evidence and available in a variety of formats such as printable PDF documents, videos, and slideshows.